Update an object

 Example 1: Updating a Customer's Contact Information

-Imagine you have a customer object and need to update their email address and phone number.
+Imagine you have a customer record and need to update their email and add a new phone number.

 - Inputs: